Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra

-For other, more irregular nuclei such as $^{149}$Sm, $^{151}$Eu, $^{157}$Gd, and $^{176}$Lu, which have Westcott $g$ factors that differ substantially from unity, the method used to calculate $g$ factors can have a large effect.
-For instance, at Maxwellian temperatures between 200-600~K, the irregularity function method produces Westcott $g$ factors for $^{176}$Lu that are approximately 20\% lower than those obtained by integrating over the full neutron-capture cross section.
+For other, more irregular nuclei such as $^{149}$Sm, $^{151}$Eu, $^{157}$Gd, and $^{176}$Lu, which have Westcott $g$ factors that differ substantially from unity, the method used to calculate $g$ factors can have a larger effect.
+For instance, at Maxwellian temperatures between 200-600~K, the irregularity function method produces Westcott $g$ factors for $^{151}$Eu that are up to 20\% lower than those obtained by integrating over the full neutron-capture cross section.
 These results suggest that the assumption employed in the irregularity function method, where the lowest-energy resonance dominates the capture cross section at low neutron energies, is an oversimplification that is only valid for $1/v$ or near-$1/v$ nuclei.
-The more accurate method of integrating over the cross sections in the ENDF/B-VIII.1 libraries, which is employed in \texttt{DeCE} and the \texttt{WestcottFactors} tool described in this manuscript, should be used for nuclei with multiple low-energy resonances in their neutron-capture cross sections.
+The more accurate method of integrating over the cross sections in the ENDF/B-VIII.1 libraries, which is employed in \texttt{DeCE} and the \texttt{WestcottFactors} tool described in this paper, should be used for nuclei with multiple low-energy resonances in their neutron-capture cross sections.